 - pay attention

 The thresholds for ‘satisfactory’ performance for the first three areas – lab work, notebooks, reports – are not terribly high.
 This means the vast majority of students can work reasonably hard, make some mistakes, and still receive 80% or more of the lab points for the semester.
 A student who takes a more casual approach to the lab and occasionally neglects one or more of these areas can expect to receive fewer points.
-(If this pattern is severe and/or sustained, the student will not receive a passing grade for the lab which translates into not passing Chem 201.)
+(If an unsatisfactory pattern is severe and/or sustained, a student will not receive a passing grade for the lab and will not pass Chem 201.)
 More information can be found in the lab manual (see especially Instructor Expectations).

 Chem 101 and 102 are prerequisites for Chem 201.
 These courses provide a solid background in basic chemical concepts and practical lab experience.
 Students who would like to take Chem 201 without having taken Chem 101/102 are expected to explain why their background exempts them from these courses.
 Chem 201 is a prerequisite for Chem 202.